 Certain expenses of maintaining the Plan are paid by the Plan, unless otherwise paid by the State.
 Expenses paid by the State are excluded from these financial statements.
 Costs associated with participant-initiated transactions are paid by the respective participants' accounts.
-Some administrative expenses are paid from the annual operating expenses of the Plan's designated investment alternatives, which are netted against the investment earnings for the relevant participant-directed investments.
+Some administrative expenses are paid from the Plan.